 It also makes it very simple to clear cached files with a single click.

 Simply navigate to Settings » WP Rocket and then click the Clear Cache button in the plugin dashboard.

 WP Rocket will now automatically clear all of your cached files.

 Another well-known free WordPress caching plugin is WP Super Cache.
 It allows you to clear or delete all cached content with a single click.

-Simply navigate to Settings » WP Super Cache in your WordPress admin dashboard and click the Delete Cache button under the Delete Cached Pages option.
+Simply go to Settings » WP Super Cache from the WordPress dashboard and click the Delete Cache button under the Easy tab.